 Circulation: 215-707-BOOK (2665), hsccirc@temple.edu Reference: 215-707-4033, hscref@temple.edu

-A Guide to the Ginsburg Heath Science Library
+A Guide to the Ginsburg Health Science Library

 The Simmy and Harry Ginsburg Health Sciences Library supports education, patient care and research at Temple University.
 It serves the information needs of the schools of Medicine, Dentistry, Pharmacy, the College of Health Professions and Social Work and Temple University Hospital.